Best Resources for Burnout Recovery in driven women

 What’s the difference between stress and burnout?

-Why does burnout hit driven and ambitious women so hard?
+Why does burnout hit driven women so hard?

 Is burnout a mental health issue?